 DeWitt Wallace Professor, Emeritus

-Professor Weatherford is retired and returned to Mongolia.
+Professor Weatherford is retired and has returned to Mongolia.

 In the 14th century, the North African scholar Ibn Khaldun wrote the first historical work to focus on tribalism as the key to understanding human civilization.
 In his analysis, civilization faces an eternal dilemma and needs tribal values to survive.
 In his scholarship, Professor Weatherford tries to follow the tradition of Ibn Khaldun by studying the relationship of tribal people to the larger societies around them and to world history.